bkryza/onedatarestfsspec/README.md

 ## Path Format

-Paths in OnedataFSSpec follow the format: `/space-name/path/within/space`
+Paths in OnedataRESTFSSpec follow the format: `/space-name/path/within/space`

 - Root path `/` lists all available spaces
 - Space path `/space-name` refers to the root of a specific space